AutoMQ/automq/README.md

 ## 👥How to contribute
 If you've found a problem with AutoMQ, please open a [GitHub Issues](https://github.com/AutoMQ/automq-for-kafka).
+To contribute to AutoMQ please see [Code of Conduct] and [contributing guide].
 We have a list of [good first issues]() that help you to get started, gain experience, and get familiar with our contribution process.

 ## 🌈Roadmap